Environmental and

 tons of CO2 emissions avoided annually

-We are educating and encouraging all our customers on how to save money and lower emissions.
+We educate and encourage our customers on how to save money and lower emissions.
 We provide tips to reduce energy use and make available state resources for low-income home weatherization on our website, monthly bills, and social media channels.

-Zero Net Energy (ZNE) homes are designed to produce as much energy as they consume at an affordable cost to the homeowner, through the use of high-efficiency Energy Star natural gas appliances, rooftop solar panels, and high-performance building materials.
+Zero Net Energy (ZNE) homes are designed to produce as much energy as they consume at an affordable cost to the homeowner through high-efficiency ENERGY STAR® natural gas appliances, rooftop solar panels, and high-performance building materials.
 In fiscal year 2021, we completed our first ZNE home project in Colorado.
-The momentum from that exciting project continued in fiscal year 2022, with the completion of six new ZNE homes in Texas, Mississippi, and Kentucky.
+Since then, we have completed 12 more new ZNE homes in Kansas, Kentucky Louisiana, Mississippi, Tennessee, Texas, and Virginia.

-These ZNE projects are part of a 20-year partnership with Habitat for Humanity to provide affordable, energy-efficient housing.
-The families that received these homes now enjoy energy-efficient homes with the value and comfort of natural gas with significantly reduced greenhouse gas emissions and more affordable energy bills.
+These ZNE projects are part of a 20-year partnership with Habitat for Humanity to provide affordable, energy-efficient housing and demonstrate the important role of natural gas in fueling our energy future.
+The families in these modern ZNE homes experience the value and comfort of natural gas with significantly reduced greenhouse gas emissions and more affordable energy bills.

-Our partnership with Habitat for Humanity to design and build these homes has been particularly gratifying because it demonstrates that zero net energy is achievable with natural gas—in real homes that are benefiting real homeowners.
+Atmos Energy is proud of our partnership with Habitat for Humanity to design and build homes that provide efficient and reliable energy to homeowners, but also demonstrate that zero net energy is achievable with natural gas.

-Our customers are helping us make even more of a difference in environmental stewardship.
-Since the inception of our Electronic Billing (E-Bill) program, more than 50% of Atmos Energy customers have signed up for E-Bill.
-Additionally, electronic payment methods such as bank draft, credit and debit cards, and other forms of online banking have increased to 79% of payments received.
-Overall, E-Bill has saved more than 16,330 trees, which equates to approximately 240 acres of forestland.
+Our customers help us make even more of a difference in environmental stewardship.
+Since the inception of our Electronic Billing (E-Bill) program, more than 55% of Atmos Energy customers signed up for E-Bill.
+Additionally, electronic payment methods such as bank drafts, credit and debit cards, and other forms of online banking have increased to 85% of payments received.
+The E-Bill has saved more than 20,528 trees because of reduced paper use, equating to approximately 240 acres of forestland[1].

 HIGHLIGHT STORY